top of page

 Coastal view with rocky cliffs and ocean waves, green headland, and a sign labeled "Bonville Headland."
 Clear blue sky, serene mood.

-Our journey took us to Emerald Beach, where kangaroos and their tots, joeys, laze peacefully on the headlands.
+Our journey took us to Emerald Beach.
+Here, kangaroos and their little ones, joeys, laze peacefully on the headlands.
+It felt like stepping into a postcard!

 Scenic triptych of a beach at sunset.
 First: lush greenery, bright sky.
 Second: kangaroos on grass by the sea.
 Third: setting sun over hills.

-Returning to Australia’s gorgeous beaches and forests after 15 years was nothing short of magical, this time retracing some steps from previous family visits and uncovering new natural wonders along the way while celebrating another year around the sun.
+Returning to Australia’s gorgeous beaches and forests after 15 years was nothing short of magical.
+This time, we retraced some steps from previous family visits while uncovering new natural wonders along the way.
+We also celebrated another year around the sun!

 Two people doing yoga on Moonee beach at sunset, silhouetted against the sky.
 Waves and rocks surround them.
 Calm, serene atmosphere.